ejucovy/django-vcexport/README.txt

       def repository_commit_user(self, request, created):
           return request.user.username

+Unfortunately, `request` will be None if you use the automatic post_save signal.
+If you want to use data from the request, you should disable the signal (see below) and explicitly export the content after a save:

+  def my_view(request):
+      ...
+      versioned_object, created = MyModel.objects.get_or_create(...)
+      versioned_object.save()
+      versioned_object.export_to_repository(request, created)

+Both ``request`` and ``created`` are optional and default to None and False respectively.

 You must provide one piece of configuration in your settings.py file:

 * VCSEXPORT_CHECKOUT_DIR: the absolute path to a local checkout of the repository that you want to store your data in

+You can optionally provide a configuration setting to disable automatic saves with the post_save signal:

+  VCSEXPORT_AUTO_SAVE = False

 You will have to initialize your repository and checkout on your own.